ofisette/hpc-intro-plato/_episodes/13-scheduler.md

 {% include {{ site.snippets }}/scheduler/print-sched-variables.snip %}

 Resource requests are typically binding.
 If you exceed them, your job will be killed.
 Let's use walltime as an example.
-We will request 30 seconds of walltime, and attempt to run a job for two minutes.
+We will request 1 minute of walltime, and attempt to run a job for two minutes.

 ```